 Graham Lord’s ‘Niv’ biography noted that over a year after David’s death, Hjördis “finally admitted that she needed help, and checked into a French clinic for alcoholics.”
 It seems she was encouraged by the doctor friend she had met at the Wellington hospital back in March 1983.

-Her absence from the BBC’s ‘Hollywood Greats’ 1984 television documentary about David, broadcast in the UK on 8th January 1985, was noted by TV critic Maureen Paton, who sharpened her pencil and got dissecting:
+Her absence from a BBC ‘Hollywood Greats’ television documentary about David, made in 1984 and broadcast on 8th January 1985, was noted by TV critic Maureen Paton, who sharpened her pencil and got dissecting:

-“The great raconteur, who died in 1983 was an elusive tale to the last.
+“The great raconteur was an elusive tale to the last.
 Justice wasn’t even done to his finest qualities.
 They were only vaguely sketched by famous friends like Peter Ustinov, who talked sweepingly of the playboy’s profundity and intelligence without going into specifics.
 It was as if everyone were still too spellbound by the force of the man’s personality to see him clearly.”

 “Niven’s second wife Hjördis adopted two girls and from then on cut her stepsons dead.
 Niven was too busy filming for the boys to take their grievances to him.
 And neither Hjördis nor the daughters would contribute to the programme, so that chapter remains a mystery.
 As was the man himself.”